Billesley, West Midlands: Demography

 27.6% of the population was noted to be in the 25-44 age group, below the Birmingham average of 28.3% and the national average of 29.3%.
 People of a pensionable age represented 19.3% of the ward's population, above that of 16.7% for the city.
 57.2% of the population was of a working age, below the city average of 59.8%.
 63% of the population had a job whilst 8.2% was unemployed, below the city average of 9.5% yet above the national average of 5%.
 Of the unemployed, 36.5% were in long term unemployment and 11.2% had never worked.
 17.9% of those with a job, worked in the manufacturing sector.
 17.1% worked in the Wholesale & Retail Trade, Vehicle Repairs sector.
 The largest employer for the ward is National Express West Midlands who employ approximately 460 people.

 The majority of housing is either inter-war or post-war build.
 99% of residents live in households whilst 1% live in communal establishments.
 There was a total of 10,514 households that were occupied resulting in an average of 2.4 people per house, equal to that of the national average.
 63.8% of occupied houses were occupied by the owner, above the city average of 60.4%.
 26.3% of occupied houses were rented from Birmingham City Council.
 354 were stated as being vacant.
 The majority of the housing in the ward was stated as being semi-detached (42.9%) whilst terraced houses were the second most common (32.4%).

+Politics

+Billesley is represented by two Green Party councillors on Birmingham city council: Chris Garghan and Joe Peacock, both elected in the 2026 local elections.

+Billesley lies in the parliamentary constituency of Birmingham Selly Oak, and is represented by a Labour MP, Alistair Carns.